Davis-Computer-Science/ecs32a_fa2020_discussion_notes/discussion_3/README.md

 leviO = 1 # variable
 "leviO"   # String
-leviO = "leviO" # Assign a string to a variable levio == "leviO" # Test if variable has the same value as the string, gives you `True`.
+leviO = "leviO" # Assign a string to a variable leviO == "leviO" # Test if variable has the same value as the string, gives you `True`.
 ```

 ### leviOSA